Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 - Parent Class - Child Class
 - Super Class - Sub Class

-But there are some e
+But there are some exceptions like in swift